The statistics are sobering.

 “Action will save a life,” she continues.
 “With inaction, people die needlessly.”

-The campaign, launched June 1 by NewYork-Presbyterian and the Ronald O. Perelman Heart Institute, comes on the heels of a 2015 Institute of Medicine report that found that decreasing the time between cardiac arrest onset and the first chest compressions was critical in increasing the odds of survival.
+The campaign, launched June 1, 2017, by NewYork-Presbyterian and the Ronald O. Perelman Heart Institute, came on the heels of a 2015 Institute of Medicine report that found that decreasing the time between cardiac arrest onset and the first chest compressions was critical in increasing the odds of survival.
 Faster response by bystanders would result in higher survival rates and better neurological outcomes, the report states.
+Now, the City of New York, the New York City Health Department, and the New York chapter of the American Heart Association have joined the campaign.
+A new public service announcement, “It’s Sexy to Save a Life,” featuring the Tony award-winning cast of Chicago demonstrating the technique, began running in New York City cabs, and free public demonstrations were held across the five boroughs.

 Unlike heart attacks, cardiac arrests — which occur when electrical activity to the heart fails, resulting in an almost instantaneous loss of consciousness — rarely exhibit early warning signs.
 Immediate intervention is a matter of life or death.